AlexJCturbo/employee-tracker/README.md

 ###### [Back to Index](#Table-of-Contents)

 ## Usage

 To run the Employee Tracker, the user must have Node.js installed.
-In addition,MySQL2, dotenv (to protect SQL passwords), Inquirer.js (version 8.2.4), and console.table must be installed in the directory of the project as follows:
+In addition,MySQL2, dotenv (to protect SQL passwords), Inquirer.js (version 8.2.4), and console.table must be installed in the directory of the project.
+To start using the Employee Tracker first clone this repo, then in the command line run the following commands to install the required packages:

 ```
 $ npm init